 With the objective to provide full financial services to our clients, the Bank has entered into collection agreement with different payment platform providers to bring bills payment services closer to the doorstep of our clients.
-Thru the offering of this service, Bank has become a one-stop-shop where members can have all its financial transaction be served.
-Following are the partners of the bank in the delivery of Bills Payment Services:
+Through the offering of this service, the Bank has become a one-stop-shop where clients can have all its financial transaction be served.
+The following are the partners of the bank in the delivery of Bills Payment Services: